-We've all seesawed between depriving ourselves then binging on cravings, usually because we crave things that we know we should avoid.
-According to Annemarie Colbin, Ph.D., founder of The Natural Gourmet Institute and prominent author and lecturer on natural health and holistic medicine, we should listen to some cravings.
+We've all seesawed between depriving ourselves and binging on cravings, usually because we crave things that we know we should avoid.
+According to Annemarie Colbin, Ph.D., founder of The Natural Gourmet Institute, and prominent author and lecturer on natural health and holistic medicine, we should listen to some cravings.
 They are the body's signal to search for nutrients it needs to operate properly.
 However, we often crave addictive foods and substances that are nonessential (and often harmful) to our body.

 People who experience a food addiction indulge in stimulants such as sugar, white flour, chocolate, coffee, and alcohol.
 Giving them up can lead to withdrawal symptoms like unpleasant headaches, intense cravings, depression, and anxiety.
 One bite can instantaneously alleviate these symptoms while propelling the body to pig out.
 Remember, easily ridding yourself of the symptoms won't reverse the addiction.
 Dr. Colbin says the first four days of a cleanse are the hardest, but the cravings will diminish with patience and time.